PeterFacina/spring-piston-thermal-model/README.md

 # Spring-Piston Thermal Model

-This project models the transient thermal response of a spring–piston–cylinder system with prescribed volume dynamics.
+This project models the transient thermal response of a spring-piston-cylinder system with prescribed volume dynamics.

 ## Overview
 - Gas volume prescribed as a function of time